yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 ```console
 $ sudo pacman -S base-devel xorg-fonts-misc lib32-gtk3
 ```
+On Arch, once you install `xorg-fonts-misc` you need to restart your computer.

-If these are found to be incorrect, then contact me.
+If these are found to be incorrect, then please contact me.

 ### Compiling
 Go to the root directory of the project in your terminal (where main.cpp is located), and run: